nandakishormpai/Plant_Disease_Detector/README.md

 ## API

-API is built using Flask framework and hosted in Heroku.
+API is built using Flask framework and hosted in Render.
 The API provides two functionalities, they are

 - Plant Disease Detection